alvaroveliz/juanito/README.md

 **Roadmap**

+  * Page, single and functions files
+  * Custom pages and custom single files
+  * Sidebar files
+  * Them Configuration
   * "The Loop" recognizing via `data-tags`
-  * Support to pages, sidebar and custom pages

 *This is a beta version*